Part of Kuban's Paluxy Website

 Brown's remarks about flowering plants and vertebrates (animals with backbones) likewise foster the impression that many modern species of plants, fish, amphibians, reptiles, mammals appear at the start of the fossil record, whereas in reality, none do.
 Not only do no modern angiosperm or vertebrate species appear anywhere in the Precambrian or even Cambrian (although in the YEC paradigm, one would expect to find many there), we don't even find any extant classes, families or genera of these groups in either time period.
 The earliest flowering plants do not appear until the Mesozoic Era.
 The earliest amphibian-like animals occur in the Devonian; the earliest reptile-like animals in the Pennsylvanian; the first mammal-like reptiles in the Permian, and the first true mammals in the Cretaceous.
 Even when mammals appear, they do not include any large modern ones, even though again, by the YEC paradigm, they should.
 All of this supports evolution, and starkly contradicts the picture Brown paints.

-Brown claims that there is no sign that any of the groups he mentions show an origin in "simpler" forms is also very misleading.
-Whether "simpler" or not, each of the groups he mentions shows fossil evidence intermediate forms.
+Brown claims that there is no sign that any of the groups he mentions show an origin in "simpler" forms is also misleading.
+Whether "simpler" or not, each of the groups he mentions shows fossil evidence of intermediate forms.

 as well as claws on the forelimbs, teeth, and a long, bony tail.

 Several other Archaeopteryx specimens also show feather impressions.